-What happens if the trade mark you use in practice is different to your registration?
+What happens your current brand is different to your trade mark registration?

 Branding and trade mark use can change in subtle (and not so subtle) ways over time.
 For example, it may be used in a different typeface, a different colour or together with another device mark.

 This creates a problem for trade mark holders as, in the EU if you have not used a trade mark for some of the goods and services for which is it is registered, once the initial 5 year grace period after registration is over, anybody may apply to revoke the trade mark on the basis that it has not been used.
 This revocation can apply to the whole or part of the trade mark.

 This question is always a challenging one to answer but the EU Intellectual Property Network (EUIPN) has provided some extremely helpful guidance in their Common Communication published on 15 October 2020.
 This document includes the CP8 Common Practice and related information such as the implementation dates for the relevant IP offices across the EU.
 It is available in English here.